 ACTION: Can you do any formal or formal assessments to get a baseline?

 Conduct an observation to see the child in a different setting.
-Kids can act completely different depending on where you see them, who you see them with and even what time of day you see them.
+Kids can act completely differently depending on where you see them, who you see them with, and even what time of day you see them.
 Can you see them in the classroom or playground?
 During a particular subject or when there is a transition.
 Can you see them at home or their preschool?
 Students can get so familiar with you, that you are their routine, so this can shake things up and really help you see them in a different light.

 ACTION: What setting can you arrange to see the in – or WHO can you see them with?

 Swap Therapists if this is possible.
-We all know that there are just some kids that you don’t gel with as well as others.
+We all know that there are just some kids that you don’t gel with, as well as others.
 It’s all about personality.
 And you shouldn’t take it personally.
 Sometimes that sweet, calm-natured SLP is a much better fit than your exuberant, bubbly personality.
-Sometimes just a change in therapist can make all of the difference.
+Sometimes just a change in a therapist can make all of the difference.
 Just you, you, and only you?
-Think about whether parts your personality do need to be toned down or up.
+Think about whether parts of your personality need to be toned down or up.
 I personally have had to be less loud and enthusiastic for some of my kids and then and over-the-top motivator for others!

 ACTION: Is a therapist swap possible in your setting – or – do you need to change aspects of your personality to adapt to theirs?